muri11as/Tails-and-TUF/Metadata production/README.md

 	In the event that metadata needs to be updated to accomodate a change in the appropriate channel(delegated role), the following instructions should be followed:

 	1. All of the files in the Target File Modification Folder should be in the same directory as the configuration files and other scripts.
-	2. Set up the configuration file:
+	2. Set up the two configuration files:
 		SWAPCONFIG.TXT:
 			CHANNEL: The delegated role which you wish to modify targets for: stable, beta, or nightly.
 			CHANNELKEYPASSWORD: Password for the delegated role.